sharafc/sharafc/README.md

 ## Hi there!
 My name is Christian 👋

-### I am a Twindad, husband, can opener for two Coonies, Webdeveloper and Coffee addict
+#### I am a:
+- Dad of Twins
+- Husband
+- Can opener for two Coonies
+- Webdeveloper
+- Gaming Geek
+- Coffee addict

+### ✨ What keeps my mind wandering
-- 🔭 I’m currently working on a personal 11ty Blog
+- 🔭 Working on a personal 11ty Blog while learning how this JAMstack thingy works
-- 🌱 I’m currently learning PHP, React and lots of Web technology I missed the last years
+- 🌱 Learning PHP, React and lots of Web technology I missed the last years
+- 🚐 Writing content for my travel blog
+- 💡 Stupid idea of trying out a pod/vidcast about my workinglife experiences so far
+- 👤 Not thriving in Chaos
-- 👯 I’m looking to collaborate with web developers, gamers, content creators...
-Short: all you awesome people.
+- 👯 Looking forward to collaborate with web developers, gamers, content creators...
+Short: all you awesome people!
 - 🥅 Goals 2020: Learn which was lost